-The Report titled "A study on In-migration, Informal Employment and Urbanization in Kerala" is an outcome of immense hard work of a team consists of Dr. Jajati Keshari gratefulness to the Planning Division, State Planning Board, Government of Kerala,
+The Report titled "A study on In-migration, Informal Employment and Urbanization in Kerala" is an outcome of immense hard work of a team consists of Dr. Jajati Keshari Parida (Principal Investigator), Dr. K. Ravi Raman (Co-Principal Investigator) and Mr. Rajesh Kumar Das (Research Assistant).
+We would like to extend our thanks and gratefulness to the Planning Division, State Planning Board, Government of Kerala, Kerala, for providing financial assistance to conduct this project work.